 Here’s another principle we live by – The KISS Principle – Keep It Simple, Stupid!

 The simpler your website is, the better.
-If you’re not a web designer, don’t try and do something that’s beyond your expertise and that will drain you of all time, energy and the will to live.
+If you’re not a web designer, don’t try and do something that’s beyond your expertise that will drain you of time, energy and the will to live.
 It’s better to have a clean, simple website that works.

-You can do this by having:
+You can do this by making sure your website has:

 - Clear hierarchy of information (most important information at the top)